AMWA-TV/info-006/docs/Device implementation How To.md

 **Read, Write, Modify Stereo Gain**

-Use the IS-12 generic getter to discover the properties the Stereo Gain control.
-Send the following JSON Formatted command to the NC-1 control WebSocket
+We then make use of the generic Get method (1m1) to find the members (2p10) of the Stereo gain block (oid: 31).
+Send the following JSON Formatted command to the NC-1 control WebSocket.

 ```
 {